 CHD 1941.
 Early Childhood Internship.
-This course provides on-the-job training toward the Child Development Associate Credential, Occupational Certificate, and Associate in Science Degree.
+The course provides on-the-job training toward the child development associate credential, occupational certificate, and associate in science degree.
 The student will be assigned a qualified supervisor appointed by the respective agency for which he or she works.
-The student must comply with the Florida Child Care Professional Credential requirements for internship.
-Enrollment will be approved after the completion of two of the following: CHD 1220, CHD 1430 or CHD 2432.
+The student must comply with the florida child care professional credential requirements for internship.
 3 semester hours credit.
 [A]